- Wear loose fitting, lightweight clothing.

 - Be cautious if you’re at increased risk.
 If you take medications or have a condition that increases your risk of heat-related problems, such as a history of previous heat illness, avoid the heat and act quickly if you notice symptoms of overheating.

 What is a heat exhaustion and how can it be prevented?
 Heat exhaustion is a heat-related illness resulting from your body overheating after being exposed to high temperatures.
-Heat exhaustion is often accompanied by dehydration.
+Exhaustion is often accompanied by dehydration.
 Symptoms of heat exhaustion may include heavy sweating, rapid heartbeat, confusion, dizziness, fainting, fatigue, muscle cramps and/or nausea.
 Without prompt treatment, heat exhaustion can lead to heatstroke, a life-threatening condition.
 Fortunately, heat exhaustion is preventable.
 You can take a number of precautions to prevent heat exhaustion and other heat-related illnesses.
 When temperatures climb, remember to: